 John of Patmos uses the symbol of a lamb in his Revelation writings.
 He describes a gathering of peaceful people, “a great multitude, which no one could count, from every nation, race, people, and tongue (who) stood before… the lamb… who will shepherd them” John is borrowing the lamb symbol from Jesus who uses it to describe his peaceful People’s Movement, “My sheep hear my voice; I know them, and they follow me.”

-“My teacher once entered a phase that whenever I would see him he would say, ‘Hafiz, How did you ever become a pregnant woman?’
+“Whenever I would see (my teacher) he would say, ‘Hafiz, How did you ever become a pregnant woman?’
 I could only reply, ‘Dear One, you must be speaking the truth, but what you say is a mystery to me.”
 My teacher went on, “I can clearly see God has made love with you and the whole universe is germinating in your womb and such wonder and such enlightenment will take birth from you.”
 (Hafiz)

 Prayer: Spirit, call forth our life-giving power.

-Question: How can I live, and help others to live, gentle lives as mothers giving birth to and nurturing a world of tender children?
+Question: How can I live, and help others to live, gentle lives as Mothers giving birth to and nurturing a world of tender children?

 May 8, 2022 Gospel John 10:27-30 Fourth Sunday of Easter